siberianfox/g2wiki/g2core-Communications.md

 1. When it's read - JSON (first character of the line is a `{`) and single-character commands (`!`, `%`, etc) fit in this category.

-  * Note that the single-character lines must be the first character on a line, and do not need a following line-ending `\n` *but can have one.* Some serial-port libraries will auto-flush on a line-ending, making it better to add a `\n` to the end of a `!`.
+  * Single-character lines must be the first character on a line, and do not need a following line-ending `\n` *but can have one.* Some serial-port libraries will auto-flush on a line-ending, making it better to add a `\n` to the end of a `!`.

   * Multiple single character commands may be put together, such as `!%` with nothing in between.
-Note that if there is a space, such as `! %` then the `%` **will not be seen as a queue flush**.
+If there is a space, such as `! %` then the `%` **will not be seen as a queue flush**.

 2. When it's queued - `M100.1` is how you make JSON fit in this category.
 See example below.